Our people

 Ella held different roles at Regional Arts Victoria as Programming Communications Coordinator and Touring & Communications Administrator respectively.
 In both roles, she established strategic communications and oversaw marketing for national touring projects.

 Ella brings a deep understanding of creative practice and utilises this to better support artists and communities to communicate their work.
-As a proud ‘westie’ for nearly 10 years, Ella is particularly passionate about communicating the value of 100 Story Building and celebrating its uniqueness with the local community and beyond.
+As a proud ‘westie’, Ella is particularly passionate about communicating the value of 100 Story Building and celebrating its uniqueness with the local community and beyond.

 Jenny Tran, Operations Manager (she/her)